 (Check their websites for up to date information and membership details.
 I’ve only summarised below.)

-- Fabulous Women – monthly, currently in the South East but expanding.
+- Fabulous Women and Marvellous Men – monthly, currently in the South East but expanding.
 Friendly and supportive.
-Mainly but not solely women.

-- Thames Valley Business Women’s Group – a monthly event in my area with a talk and 1:1 networking.
+- Thames Valley Women in Business – a monthly event in my area with a talk and 1:1 networking.
 Women only.